mitikud/webshop/README.md

-# Web shop microservice Project
+# Web shop Microservice Fullsatck Project

 The webshop contains products that we can add or remove from a shoppingcart We can also add multiple copies of the same product in the shoppingcart